GemmaButcher-dev/freestyle_dance/README.md

   * Providing relevant information and links all in one website.
   * Providing a simple and clear navigation bar.
-  * Give dancers information about freestlye dance and revelant associated information.
+  * Give dancers information about freestyle dance and relevant associated information.
   * Engaging images to allow dancer to know they have found the site for the correct genre.
   * Same theme and layout for all pages.